First Parish COVID-19 Information

 Groups are expected to follow all safety guidelines when meeting in person.

-Vaccination is strongly encouraged for everyone who is eligible, as this is in line with our Unitarian Universalist value of care for one another.
+- Vaccination is strongly encouraged for everyone who is eligible.
+Vaccination aligns with our Unitarian Universalist value of care for one another.
 All ministers, staff, choir members, and volunteers with our children and teens are vaccinated.

 Some Final Notes

 As pandemic life continues to evolve, we are here for you.
-Please reach out to Rev. Liz Weber, Minister for Pastoral Care, if you could use support.
+Please reach out to Rev. Liz Weber, Minister for Congregational Care, if you could use support.

 Rick Moore, engineer

 Susan See, Standing Committee representative

 Dr. David Venesy, cardiologist